The Haskins Line – Lower

 Photo in 1940 (at 15, with his brothers Frederick left and Adam right).

-1942-45 HMS Indomitable in the North Atlantic and the Med, then to the US.
-He was in Australia at the end of the War, was offered a position as oboeist with the Sydney Symphony Orchestra, but was unable to force the Marines to release him because of a contract signed by his father in 1939, which he was powerless to revoke [cf. RN slavery].
+He was unable to force the Marines to release him because of a contract signed by his father in 1939, which he was powerless to revoke [cf. RN slavery].

-In 1955 (age 30), he finally escaped from Marine Musician service.
+In 1955 (aged 30), he finally escaped from Marine Musician service.

 m.
 1956 Jean Mary MARSHALL b.
 1932

-1956-1985, music teacher and Youth Orchestra Impresario, Hertfordshire
+1956-1985, aged 31-60, music teacher and Youth Orchestra Impresario, Hertfordshire.

-Retired initially to Grantham Lincolnshire, later to Swanley in Kent, and finally to Somerset, but not the one in the UK and instead east of Cape Town ZA
+Finally to Somerset, but not the one in the UK and instead east of Cape Town ZA.

-January 2007 photo on a day visit from Canberra to Margaret & Ted in Queensland
+January 2007 photo on a day visit from Canberra to Margaret & Ted in Queensland.

-Peter died from a tumour in his back in Feb 2008
+Peter d.
+Feb 2008, aged 83, from a tumour in his back

-1. Zena HASKINS 20 Jan 1959 - 2005
+1. Zena HASKINS (1959-2005)

 m.
 1983 Steven John HARROLD

-Dublin and Vienna (senior exec. with Coca-Cola)
+Lived in Dublin and Vienna (senior exec. with Coca-Cola)

-Zena suffered successive bouts of breast cancer and d.
-2005
+Zena suffered successive bouts of breast cancer

 1. Charlotte Emelline HARROLD b.
 27 Nov 1988